harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 val PI = 3.14
 ```

 Using Kotlin vals is good coding practice and can lead to more readable code.
+We can use immutable variables for values that we know won't change throughout the lifetime of a program.
+As such, this optimizes the computer since it doesn't have to account for reassignments.
+We want our code to make sense to us, too; while declaring PI as a Kotlin variable is acceptable, it is more appropriate to store it in a val so that it functions solely as a constant.
+We can also test our own code with a lot more accuracy since Kotlin vals ensure less of a gray area with what happens in our own program.

 <!--- might add more later -->